 We can't scan copyrighted photos unless you send written permission from the copyright holder (usually a photo studio) with your photos.

 You should seal and package your originals carefully so no damage can occur during shipment.
-Please see our Shipping Instructions at the right for details.
+Please see our Shipping Instructions below for details.

 Our scanning procedure poses no risk of damage to your originals; all our restoration work is done on the digital file made by the scanner.
 Please pack your originals very carefully so there's no possibility of damage during shipment.